bunyaminsenel/bunyaminsenel/README.md

 - 👋 Hi, I’m @bunyaminsenel
 - 👀 I’m interested in Embedded Systeam
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C / C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me "bunyaminsenel97@gmail.com"

 <!---
 bunyaminsenel/bunyaminsenel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.